Cantara/HTTPLoadTest-Baseline/README.md

   "test_read_write_ratio": 90,
   "test_sleep_in_ms": 10,
   "test_randomize_sleeptime": true,
-  "test_duration_in_seconds": 20
+  "test_duration_in_seconds": 20,
+  "test_global_variables_map": {
+    "#Password": "MyTestPasseord",
+    "#UserID": "MyTestUser"
   }
+}
 ```

 The LoadTestConfig is the configuration of the top-level parameters of a load test and control the behaviour of the two (read/write) TestSpesifications
 (see further down for more information and examples of how to configure TestSpecifications).
 The LoadTestConfig also consist of the load-time, which is
 the longest allowed time the tests are allowed to run.
+You can define LoadTest global variables for each LoadTestConfig.